Author: Jan Scholten

 DD: Boron, Oxygen, Muriaticum, Natrium, Kalium, Carbon series; Silicon series; Iron series; Lanthanides; Fabaceae; Malpighiales; Salicaceae.

-In the Cronquist system Ericales were placed in the Dilleniidae and included Ericaceae, Cyrillaceae, Clethraceae, Grubbiaceae, Empetraceae, Epacridaceae, Pyrolaceae and Monotropaceae.
-In 2002 research of Kron led to the inclusion of the formerly recognised families Empetraceae, Epacridaceae, Monotropaceae, Prionotaceae and Pyrolaceae into the Ericaceae.
-In the Apg3 classification Ericales is a broad Order Ericales, a combination of formerly separate Orders like Theales, Ericales, Primulales, Ebenales and other families.
+Ericales in the broad sense can be found in the Apg3 classification and those of Kubitzki and Shipunov.
+Ericales is then a broad Order, a combination of formerly separate Orders like Theales, Ericales, Primulales, Ebenales and other families.
 The Ericaceae, Clethraceae and Cyrillaceae together form a monophyletic clade in the Ericales Order.
 The older Families Empetraceae, Epacridaceae and Monotropaceae are as Subfamilies included in Ericaceae.

-In the Plant theory Ericales are treated as an order in a more extensive clade Ericidae, which in the Apg3 classification is called Ericales.
+In the Plant theory Ericales are treated in the resticted sense, as an Order in a more extensive clade Ericidae, which in the Apg3 classification is called Ericales.
 The clade of Ericaceae, Clethraceae and Cyrillaceae is taken together as an Order and placed in Phase 6 of Ericidae.
 The Order is best named Ericales when one is considering the ambiguity of that name.
 The Subfamilies of the Ericaceae are raised to the level of Family and in placed in the Subphase as below.
 The division in Subphases is tentative, as many members are unknown in homeopathy.

 3. Ericoideae, Ericaceae in the strict sense; probably including Cassiope.